ashish10alex/dataform-testing/README.md

 - Compile your dataform project:
   - `dataform compile` (This will compile your dataform project, if there are no errors, you are good to go)

+### Seed Sample Data (Optional - For Testing Purposes)
+- Create a Google Cloud Storage Bucket - [Create a Bucket](https://cloud.google.com/storage/docs/creating-buckets) (This is where the sample data will be stored)
+- Navigate to the root of the repository
+- Execute `./scripts/seed_sample_data.sh` to seed sample data into a Google Cloud Storage Bucket you created
+- Provice your Google Cloud Storage Bucket name when prompted (i.e `<BUCKET_NAME>` no need to include `gs://`)
+- The script will seed sample data into your Google Cloud Storage Bucket
+- Update the `workflow_settings.yaml` file with the Google Cloud Storage Bucket name you created to the `INPUT_BUCKET_2` variable

 ## Important Notes
 - *The public dataset `bigquery-public-data.stackoverflow` is used in this repository.
 You will need to set your region to `US` to access this dataset in both the `workflow_settings.yaml` and the `.df-credentials.json` file.*
+- *If your default region is set to `US`, please ensure your Google Cloud Storage Bucket reflects this*

 ## References
 ### Dataform